CADViewer/CADViewer6.4_ReactJSDemo_v01/README.md

 Download AutoXchange 2020:  Go to: https://cadviewer.com/download/, receive email and pull from AutoXchange 2020 Downloads

-Use this CADViewer 6.4 download as the front-end CADViewer for the back-end NodeJS server.
+Use this Github CADViewer 6.4 download as the front-end CADViewer for the back-end NodeJS server.

 Read the Guide on how to create hotspots (Space Objects), https://cadviewer.com/highlight/main/ , it outlines how spaces can be processed on a drawing to create interactive objects.